akhenakh/narun/README.md

 The nconsumer library can also expose metrics (e.g., processing time, active workers) if configured - see its implementation for details.

-Status

-This project is under active development.
-Components and APIs may change.

 ## TODO
 - route grpc from Caddy
-- caddy config does not need the path
+- [X] caddy config does not need the path
 - global nats url in caddy rather than per path?
 - [X] SIGTERM on an app , node runner does not restart
 - [X] known bug the node-runner is not downloading and hashing the binary back properly.